akshatjaipuria/AWS-Deployment/HumanPoseEstimate/README.md

 The model implementation is based on the paper [Simple Baseline for HPE and tracking](https://github.com/Microsoft/human-pose-estimation.pytorch).
 Pre-trained model (trained on POSE MPII dataset) has been used.

+The paper also addresses the problems encountered while tracking people using object recognition approach.
+Here, they have proposed and levereged the approach based on human pose and optical tracking.
+This one is a very cool concept used where we can use bipertite matching to map the same humans from one video frame to another with the help of predicted pose and optical tracking.
+The same mapped humans are assigned the same id as in the previous frame of the video, and others are assigned a new id.
+This approach also eliminates, upto an extent, the problem where the human body becomes a little blurry due to movement in subsequent frames and are not identified by a human identifier model.

 ## Simple Baseline for Human Pose Estimation

 ### Model Architecture